-Practical work is an extremely important part of the course and boys enjoy and benefit from this hands-on, practical approach which improves their skills with the equipment and helps them learn to draw valid conclusions from their own measurements.
+Practical work is an extremely important part of the course and pupils enjoy and benefit from this hands-on, practical approach which improves their skills with the equipment and helps them learn to draw valid conclusions from their own measurements.

-Aims of the Physics Department
+Aims of Physics Department

-- To engender an interest in physics through a stimulating and worthwhile experience in the classroom.
+- To engender an interest in physics through a stimulating and worthwhile experience in the classroom

-- To provide opportunities to guide and promote the development of scientific and rational modes of thought,
+- To provide opportunities to guide and promote the development of scientific and rational modes of thought

-- To challenge the intellectual ability of all, to fully equip and prepare those taking study of the subject to a higher level and to reflect success by high exam grades.
+- To challenge the intellectual ability of all, to fully equip and prepare those taking study of the subject to a higher level and to reflect success by high exam grades

-The Department consists of six well equipped laboratories on the ground floor and a technicians’ area.
+The Department consists of eight well equipped laboratories on the ground floor and a technicians’ area.
 All labs have a data projector for use with a staff laptop.
 The department also has use of a dedicated data-logging laboratory, shared with Biology and Chemistry, for data-logging and IT-based work.